 A sound mark is a non-conventional trademark.
 Here sound performs the trademark function of uniquely identifying the commercial origin of products or services.
 Sounds can serve to identify the source or trade origin of a product or service.
 Under most Conventions and statutory provisions, the definition of trademark either covers sound as a trademark or does not exclude such marks.
 Examples of Sound Marks – four-note bell sound of Britannia Industries, default ring-tone of a Nokia mobile phone, sound of the lion’s roar at the beginning of an MGM-produced film Corporation, Yahoo’s yodel, thunderous sound of Harley-Davidson etc..
 This approach is much easier than the prior one where it was quite difficult to register sound marks.

 But now the latest amendment has eased out the complete process.
-As a result a rise in number of applications to register Sound marks can be expected.
-The new provision requires the sound to be submitted in MP3 format not exceeding 30 sec length and graphical representation of the sound notations with TM-A form.
-Earlier, to register a sound mark, the applicants had to file applications with graphical representation or by spelling out the tune.
+As a result, a rise in the number of applications to register Sound marks can be expected.
+The new provision requires the sound to be submitted in an MP3 format not exceeding 30 second length and graphical representation of the sound notations with TM-A form.
+Earlier, to register a sound mark, the applicants had to file applications with a graphical representation or by spelling out the tune.
 This process lacked practicality.
-To the extent that even the registration certificate of the sound mark consisted of the sound mark as graphical representation.
+To the extent that even the registration certificate of the sound mark consisted of the sound mark as the graphical representation.

 This change in the Trade Mark rules is expected to generate the lost interest in people for registering sound marks.

-Yahoo was awarded as the first sound mark in India in 2008, to Yahoo Inc. .
-It had human voice yoodelling Yahoo.
-ICICI bank was the first Indian entity to obtain sound mark registration.
+Yahoo was awarded as the first sound mark in India in 2008, to Yahoo Inc. It had a human voice yoodelling Yahoo.
+ICICI Bank was the first Indian entity to obtain sound mark registration.
 More such sound marks can be found on USPTO website here.